flashbots/mev-relay-js/README.md

 }
 ```

-signedTxs: Array[String], A list of signed transactions to execute in an atomic bundle
+* **signedTxs**: Array[String], A list of signed transactions to execute in an atomic bundle
-targetBlockNumber: String, a hex encoded block number for which this bundle is valid on
+* **targetBlockNumber**: String, a hex encoded block number for which this bundle is valid on
-stateBlockNumber: String, either a hex encoded number or a block tag for which state to base this simulation on.
+* **stateBlockNumber**: String, either a hex encoded number or a block tag for which state to base this simulation on.
 Can use "latest"
-timestamp(Optional): Number, the timestamp to use for this bundle simulation, in seconds since the unix epoch
+* **timestamp(Optional)**: Number, the timestamp to use for this bundle simulation, in seconds since the unix epoch

 Example:
 ```json